 How to Buy Outdoor Furniture

 Alfresco living is currently the hottest rage in architecture since the sunken living room.
-Selecting quality furnishings for these indoor/outdoor areas is a
+Selecting quality furnishings for these indoor/outdoor areas is a must.

 Good outdoor furniture can amount to a sizeable investment.
 So now, when the summer has gone, and fall is fast slipping away, is actually the best time to buy new outdoor furnishings that you can enjoy next summer.

 Just as January is the hot time to pick up summer shirts, late fall is when you’ll find some of the best prices on outdoor furniture.
 Smart buys can be had throughout September, October and even November—but you have to do your homework.
 Study up on various manufacturers, materials and especially on the particular requirements of your climate so you can take advantage of awesome deals when they present themselves.

 Here are some tips to get you ready to buy:

 Understand what you really need: Do you entertain large groups or is your area for just a couple?
 Be sure to purchase enough seating.
 Will you be reading, napping, conversing or listening to music?
 Is there natural shade or if not, perhaps you’ll need to look into patio umbrellas.
 Heaters too maybe?

 Do you need a dining table, or just a coffee table?
 Couches, benches, chairs, loungers or all of the above.
 Will you need side tables to accommodate cups and glasses for wine or cocktails?

 Take stock of your family’s needs and habits, count up the kids, adults, and then create a list accordingly.
 Once you have a count it’s time to move on to the next step.